AdinathBadwe1506/dbms_assignment/README.md

 10 - Data is generated in such a way that a ticket is confirmed only 80 percent of times.\
 11 - In case a ticket is not booked by a travel agent, it is assumed that the ticket is booked by the passenger himself.\
 12 - It is assumed that the train which makes its journey from A to B, also makes the journey from B to A, most of the times on the same day.\
+13 - One ticket is for one seat
+14 - It is assumed that the data provided by the train company is valid so as to not generate any conflicts in database

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------